-- 24.5.1 Delegated authority includes management of the human and material resources made available for their functions and departments within the limitations of this scheme and subject to specific delegations in this scheme or elsewhere to another officer. - 24.5.2 Delegated authority includes the power to issue and serve statutory and other notices, to institute formal cautions, to recommend the institution of legal proceedings before courts or tribunals, to take default action under all legislation relevant to their functional area and to authorise Officers to appear on behalf of the Council in tribunals, review boards and inquiries, also to sign all necessary documents and authorise entry to land in pursuance of statutory powers, provided always that this is in accordance with the functional responsibilities of the officer concerned. - 24.5.3 Delegated authority includes the power to determine applications and authorise payments and implement national agreements. - 24.5.4 It shall always be open to an officer to consult with the Cabinet, or a nonexecutive committee on the exercise of delegated powers, or not to exercise delegated powers but to refer the matter to the Cabinet or a committee (as appropriate). - 24.5.5 In exercising delegated powers, officers shall consult with such other relevant officers as may be appropriate and shall have regard to any advice given.
+24.5.1 Delegated authority includes management of the human and material resources made available for their functions and departments within the limitations of this scheme and subject to specific delegations in this scheme or elsewhere to another officer.

+- 24.5.2 Delegated authority includes the power to issue and serve statutory and other notices, to institute formal cautions, to recommend the institution of legal proceedings before courts or tribunals, to take default action under all legislation relevant to their functional area and to authorise Officers to appear on behalf of the Council in tribunals, review boards and inquiries, also to sign all necessary documents and authorise entry to land in pursuance of statutory powers, provided always that this is in accordance with the functional responsibilities of the officer concerned. - 24.5.3 Delegated authority includes the power to determine applications and authorise payments and implement national agreements. - 24.5.4 It shall always be open to an officer to consult with the Cabinet, or a non-executive committee on the exercise of delegated powers, or not to exercise delegated powers but to refer the matter to the Cabinet or a committee (as appropriate). - 24.5.5 Key Decisions taken by officers under the Council's scheme of delegation shall be published on the Council's website within 2 clear working days following the decision being taken. - 24.5.6 A Key Decision will come into force and may be implemented on the expiry of three clear working days after the publication of the decision, unless the decision is subject to a 'callin'. - 24.5.7 Operational Decisions are not subject to the call-in procedure and will be implemented with immediate effect. - 24.5.8 In exercising delegated powers, officers shall consult with such other relevant officers as may be appropriate and shall have regard to any advice given.